 Soon after her move to the Bay Area in the late 1990's to work for a startup software company, her musical life took a more public direction.
 She began serving as pianist of the St. Joseph church of Mission San Jose, and teaching piano to some children from the church.
 She also auditioned and became a soprano member of the semi-pro chorus Peninsula Women's Choir.

-Inspired to further her pursuit in music, she went back to school full time, and received her Bachelor of Arts in piano degree from San Jose State University, California (SJSU) under the tutelage of Dr. Luba Sindler and Professor Sharon Brook, who are both renowned pianists and experts in collaborative piano music.
-At SJSU, Lydia not only advanced her classical piano study including piano pedagogy and chamber music, but was also formally introduced to the wonderful world of jazz, studying jazz piano with professor Frank Sumares.
+Inspired to further her pursuit in music, she went back to school full time, and received her Bachelor of Arts in piano degree from San Jose State University, California (SJSU) under the tutelage of Dr. Luba Sindler and Professor Sharon Brook (retired 2020), who are both renowned pianists and experts in collaborative piano music.
+At SJSU, Lydia not only advanced her classical piano study including piano pedagogy and chamber music, but was also formally introduced to the wonderful world of jazz, studying jazz piano with the late professor Frank Sumares.

 Her study of collaborative piano granted her the opportunities to observe and learn teachings from masters of voice and various instruments, while working with other musicians.
 This training greatly enhanced her interpretation of music from multiple perspectives and ability to incorporate those perspectives into her own teaching.
 At the same time, she studied voice, the playing and teaching of guitar, as well as various orchestral instruments.
 To enrich her knowledge in education, she also studied Multiple Intelligence, Psychology, Exceptional Children, and Curriculum Planning that further prepared her for a teaching career.